Bias Correction of Operational Storm Surge Forecasts Using Neural Networks: Methods

 \section{Methods}

 In this section, we introduce the methodology used to reduce the residuals in \acrshort{metno}'s storm surge model, Nordic4-SS.
-In this context, the residuals are defined as the difference between the observed and the predicted storm surge, where the observed storm surge is, in turn, computed as the difference between the observed total water level and the tides estimated with harmonic analysis.
 Although the methodology has been developed for improving the predictions made with Nordic4-SS at stations located along the Norwegian coast, it can easily be generalized to other models and regions as long as in-situ observations and numerical model data are available.
-The following notation is used in the next sections: $Z$ refers to the observed \acrshort{ssh}, $T$ stands for tide, and $R$ is the meteorological component predicted with \acrshort{roms}.

 In the first part of the work, we validate the numerical model using traditional statistical methods (this will be referred to as ``traditional'' in the following).
 Polar plots are used to display the dependency of the systematic bias, either in Nordic4-SS or NORA-SS, on two variables simultaneously; for instance, local wind speed and wind direction.
 These plots, and their corresponding tables, can not only be used for validation, but also to correct the average error.
-However, difficulties arise when trying to simultaneously correct the effect of several forcings from different locations.
-Indeed, given that variables are correlated (e.g., wind speed from different stations), correcting Nordic4-SS by subtracting the bias computed for each variable separately would result in removing a fraction of the bias multiple times.
-To overcome this problem and learn the nonlinearities of the system, in the second part of this work we apply \acrshort{nn}s.
+In the second part of this work we apply \acrshort{nn}s.
 Finally, the models are evaluated and compared against each other using the \acrshort{rmse}, and we select the model with the best performance.

 The sequence of processes followed to validate and correct Nordic4-SS is represented in the workflow diagram in Fig. \ref{fig:workflow}.
 The first step consists of collecting and processing all the data needed from the different sources described above.
 Then, we compute the polar plots and train the \acrshort{nn}s on the residuals.
-The steps in the correction process of the residuals are explained in the following.
+This workflow diagram is explained in detail in the following.
+The following notation is used in the next sections: $Z$ refers to the observed \acrshort{ssh}, $T$ stands for tide, and $R$ is the meteorological component predicted with \acrshort{roms} (as illustrated in Fig. \ref{fig:surge_def}).